samwell-ho/openpgp-ca/doc/src/bridging.md

 `$ openpgp-ca -d beta.oca user export > beta.users`

-In a real world scenario, those keys should instead be published on the respective organizations' WKD server and retrieved by users' OpenPGP software from there.
+In a real world scenario, those keys would instead be published on the respective organizations' WKD server, or published via the Keylist mechanism and retrieved by users' OpenPGP software from there.

 ### Import user keys and CA keys of both organizations

-`$ gpg --import alpha.signed beta.signed alpha.users beta.users`
+`$ gpg --import alpha-ca.signed beta-ca.signed alpha.users beta.users`

 ```
 gpg: keybox '/tmp/tmp.jRItGKnQZn/pubring.kbx' created